hatakkey/MAG-cups/docs/5G_session_verification.md

 NF Heartbeat Failures  : 0
 ```

-Also can be checked via the below command :
+Also can be checked via the below command:

 ```bash
 *A:CP1# tools dump mobile-gateway 1 nf-profile